 GADSDEN, Alabama — A judge is delaying a hearing for a woman challenging her capital murder conviction in the running death of her 9-year-old granddaughter.

 An Etowah County judge says he will consider Joyce Garrard's request for a new trial on Oct.
 5.

 A hearing in the case had been scheduled for Friday but is being delayed on a joint request from prosecutors and Garrard's new defense lawyers.

 Garrard is serving life without parole after being convicted of capital murder in the death of granddaughter Savannah Hardin in 2012.

-Authorities say the woman made her granddaughter run for hours and carry wood as punishment for a lie about eating candy.
+Jurors sided with prosecutors who claim the woman made the child run for hours as punishment for a lie about candy.